 Then I wait for the filler to dry.
 Sometimes the repairs need a second fill, which I carry out, then I’m left waiting again.

-Once the filler is dry, I give it a quick sand (most decorators have dust free sanding equipment nowadays).
-Now onto the painting, I cut in around the room and the lights, then roll it off.
+Once the filler is dry, I give it a quick sand (most decorators have dust free sanding equipment nowadays), then onto the painting, I cut in around the room and the lights, then roll it off.
 I’ll bring my fan heaters in and open a window.
 Even though I’m accelerating the drying time of the paint, I’m still left waiting for well over an hour for the first coat of paint to dry.
 Sometimes it takes 2 or 3 hours.

 The second coat of paint flies on, nice and easy.
 Then its just a case of clearing my tools away and leaving the room nice and tidy.